Color management: Windows

+Microsoft Windows prior to Windows 10 recommends the sRGB color space.
+Since Windows 10 with High Dynamic Range (HDR) enabled and since Windows 11 with Auto Color Management (ACM) enabled, it recommends the DCI-P3 color space.

 Since 1997 color management in Windows is available through an ICC color management system: ICM (Image Color Management).

 Beginning with Windows Vista, Microsoft introduced a new color architecture known as WCS (Windows Color System).
 WCS supplements the ICM system in Windows 2000 and Windows XP, originally written by Heidelberg.

 Apps need to be aware of color management and tag the content appropriately to accurately display colors.
 Otherwise, (unlike macOS) Windows will display the colors to the maximum extent of the display's gamut, resulting in over-saturated colors on wide-gamut displays.
 To fix this issue, Microsoft includes a new feature called "Auto Color Management" since Windows 11 2022.
+A few exception is the ICM profile includes the Video Card Gamma Table (VCGT) data, and the VCGT data will be applied globally.

-Windows Photo Viewer from Windows 7 (also included in later Windows versions) performs proper color management, however, the newer Windows Photos app in Windows 8, 10, 11 does not perform color management until version v2022.31070.26005.0.
-Other Windows components, including Microsoft Paint, Snipping Tool, Windows Desktop, Windows Explorer, do not perform color management.
+Windows Photo Viewer from Windows 7 (also included in later Windows versions) performs proper color management, however, the newer Windows Photos app in Windows 8, 10, 11 does not perform legacy color management (ICM/WCS) until version v2022.31070.26005.0.
+Other Windows components, including Microsoft Paint, Snipping Tool, Windows Desktop, Windows Explorer, do not perform legacy color management.

+In Windows 8, the DXVA API and the WIC API added support for color space conversion, but in Windows 8 it's still not support wide color gamut.

-Unfortunately, the vast majority of applications do not use the Windows Color System.
+Unfortunately, the vast majority of personal applications do not use the Windows Color System.
 For applications that do employ color management (typically web browsers), color management tend to apply for only images and UI, but not videos.
 This is because Windows' media player API is not color space aware.
 Thus, browsers (Chrome, Firefox, Edge) are only able to do color management for images but not video.
-For the same reason, virtually no video players on Windows support color management (including the default Movies & TV app and VLC), with Media Player Classic Home Cinema being a rare exception.
+For the same reason, virtually no video players on Windows support color management (including the default Windows Movies & TV app and VLC Media Player), with Media Player Classic Home Cinema being a rare exception.

+Windows 10 1607 supports High Dynamic Range (HDR).

+Windows 11 22H2 supports Auto Color Management (ACM) which further optimized for OLED and/or wide-color gamut monitors.
+Applications can be updated to support ACM and wide-color gamut; Microsoft Edge, Google Chrome, Windows Photos and Windows Media Player 2022 are known to support ACM.
+While ACM can do color space conversion, but actual color management factors (such as color temperature and contrast) are also depend on OSD settings of monitor or TV set, and/or depend on software/driver settings of GPU/monitor.